joakim/kay/ideas.md

 Some aspects of a program may be best modelled using object-oriented thinking, while other aspects are best handled using functional programming principles.
 Structuring a project as discrete cells (objects), interacting by sending messages containing immutable data (values), and internally processing that data using pure functions, may be the best of both worlds?

 One thing that pure OOP and pure FP have in common is that their units of code are [black boxes](https://en.wikipedia.org/wiki/Black_box).
-Technically, method may be implemented as a cell that has exactly one receptor.
+Technically, methods may be implemented as a cell that has exactly one receptor.
 The receptor being the actual function, the cell encapsulating its internal state.

 <br/>